 According to the NTT Security Q3 2016 Threat Intelligence Report, 73% of healthcare industry malware entered organization systems via emails with dangerous attachments.
 From Q2 to Q3, the NTT Security identified a 17% increase in ransomware cases, indicating an alarming rise in the popularity of this technique among hackers.

-While some have declared 2016 as the year of ransomware and expect the threat to decrease in 2017, ransomware remains a recognizable and dangerous threat companies can proactively combat.
+While some (like McAfee) have declared 2016 as the year of ransomware and expect the threat to decrease in 2017, ransomware remains a recognizable and dangerous threat companies can proactively combat.
 By working to reduce the risk of ransomware, companies lessen other risks and improve compliance with HIPAA regulations.
 Some ransomware attacks constitute HIPAA violations.

 The Role of a Healthcare Employee in a Ransomware Attack